 On October 21, 2021, San Rocco Therapeutics, LLC, formerly known as Errant Gene Therapeutics, LLC, filed a complaint against us in the United States District Court for the District of Delaware for alleged infringement of U.S. Patent Nos.
-7.541.179 and 8.058.061.
-The term of U.S. Patent No. 8.058.061 already expired on November 25, 2022, and U.S. Patent No. 7,541,179 will expire on May 13, 2024.
+7,541,179 and 8,058,061.
+The term of U.S. Patent No. 8,058,061 already expired on November 25, 2022, and U.S. Patent No. 7,541,179 will expire on May 13, 2024.
 The allegations relate to our use of the BB305 lentiviral vector, including in connection with the beti-cel program and seeks injunctive relief and money damages.
 On February 21, 2022, the parties stipulated to amend the case caption, in light of the plaintiff's name change, from Errant Gene Therapeutics, LLC to San Rocco Therapeutics, LLC ("SRT").
 The Court granted this stipulation and, accordingly, the case is now captioned, San Rocco Therapeutics, LLC v. bluebird bio, Inc. and Third Rock Ventures, LLC, C.A.
 No. 21-1478-RGA.
 On April 6, 2022, we-along with Third Rock Ventures, LLC-filed a motion seeking various relief including to stay the proceedings and compel arbitration on two threshold issues, which we argued warranted complete dismissal of the action as a matter of law, regardless of the merits of SRT's underlying infringement claims.
 On July 26, 2022, the Court granted our request to stay the proceedings and issued an Order compelling the parties to arbitrate the threshold issues we raised.
 On February 7, 2023, the Arbitrator issued a final award finding in favor of SRT on both threshold issues, thereby enabling SRT to pursue its claims for alleged infringement.
 On March 1, 2023, the parties jointly stipulated, subject to the approval of the United States District Court for the District of Delaware, to lift the stay.
 The Court lifted the stay on March 2, 2023, and on March 31, 2023, we filed our answer to SRT's complaint with counterclaims asserting that we do not infringe the patents-in-suit and that the patents-in-suit are invalid.
 Also, on April 22, 2024, the Patent Trial & Appeal Board of the U.S. PTO found that our two petitions for inter partes review did not show by a preponderance of the evidence that the challenged claims of the patents-in-suit are unpatentable, and we filed notices of appeal with the U.S. Court of Appeals for the Federal Circuit on June 21, 2024.
-Our opening brief is currently due on December 6, 2024, SRT's responsive brief is due January 15, 2025, and our reply brief is due February 5, 2025.
+Our opening brief is currently due on October 7, 2024, SRT's responsive brief is due November 13, 2024, and our reply brief is due December 4, 2024.
+We have requested an extension of the opening brief until December 6, 2024, which will adjust the responsive and reply brief deadlines if granted.
 On June 17, 2024, the Court entered a claim construction order in bluebird's favor.
 On July 17, 2024, the Court granted our request for leave to file a case-dispositive motion for summary judgment of noninfringement, and on July 25, 2024, the Court ordered a stay of discovery pending a decision on the summary judgment motion.
-On August 1, 2024, we filed our motion for summary judgment of noninfringement, SRT filed an opposition on September 3, 2024 and we filed our reply on September 17, 2024.
-Briefing is now complete, and we have requested oral argument.
+On August 1, 2024, we filed our motion for summary judgment of noninfringement, SRT filed an opposition on September 3, 2024, and our reply is currently due September 17, 2024.
 We plan to vigorously defend against SRT's claims in this action.